Vitek7373/testnet_manual/Initia/README.md

 ### Create validator
-Before creating validator please make sure that you have at least 1 init (1 uptick is equal to 1000000 uinit) and your node is synchronized
+Before creating validator please make sure that you have at least 1 init (1 init is equal to 1000000 uinit) and your node is synchronized

 To check your wallet balance:
 ```